nagasudhirpulla/taming_python/blog/skills/matplotlib_format_axis_ticks.md

 <hr/>

 Sometimes we want to explicitly control the formatting of ticks like number of decimal places, date formats etc. This can be done through `TickFormatters`

-TickLocators help matplotlib to determine the location of ticks

 ### Control spacing between ticks using 'MultipleLocator'
 ```python